 Films and theatre are a good way to tell these are expensive and you may need to seek funding.
 A good and/or humourous short film should be able to attract a good view count on the internet and is generally a more effective way of spreading messages.

 If you require a carer going to events can be difficult as depending on the country because you need to pay for your carer as well as yourself.
-If you don't have a lot of money and tickets are a hundreds dollars this can be impossible.
-Some countries like Canada and Australia have a good solution; a companion card.
+If you don't have a lot of money and tickets are a hundred dollars this can be impossible.
+A good solution exists in countries like Canada and Australia; a companion card.

 A companion card allows people with disabilities to take their carers to events for free or at a discounted rate.
 It is issued to only those that need it.
 If you surveyed people that have disabilities they would say they would go out more if they had one.
 Historically this has been the case.
 It allows people to go to events that they otherwise wouldn't.